Amank015/Aman_overview/README.md

 ## 🧠 About Me

--🇮🇳 Based in India — writing code and sipping chai
+-🇮🇳 Based in India — writing clean maintainable code and provide better user experience.
 - 🧩 Building responsive web & mobile apps using **React**, **React Native**, and **NextJS**
 - 🛠️ Love working with **JavaScript**, **ReactJS**, **NextJS**, **TypeScript**, and **NodeJS**
 - 🎨 Passionate about designing and developing smooth user interface and polished user experience